 I have abandonment issues, but, I’ve never felt any sort of thread connecting that to my adoption, and I don’t remember having any such fear as a young child.
 It has more to do with traumatic events heightened by my hypersensitivity, and people who became important to me and then exited my life abruptly without giving a me a chance to get closure.
 I spent a long time haunted by shame & confusion thinking I had gotten something terribly wrong; because I didn’t know what and thus could not fix it, I also feared it might happen again at any time.

 My mom seems to think about the “trauma” of my adoption a lot more than I do.
 In family therapy, I think I’ve figured out why.
-From the moment when I was 16 and we finally got a proper diagnosis from a team of experts, she started to apologize for all the things she “should have” & “shouldn’t have” done in raising a child on the spectrum.
+From the moment in my teenage years when we finally got a proper diagnosis from a team of experts, she started to apologize for all the things she “should have” & “shouldn’t have” done in raising a child on the spectrum.
 She was always taking me places.
 Sometimes I had to submit to structure, sometimes I was required to break routines.
 I was encouraged to keep trying when things were hard, to have fun in unfamiliar places & ways, to make friends even when people were difficult, and to find new ways of looking at situations I didn’t understand.
 I wasn’t isolated from the general populace in “special” classes.

 But I don’t think any of the stuff she did like a normal mother would have bothered her as much then if she hadn’t gotten so much flack over the years for stuff she _didn’t_ do normally.
 My mother never made me eat anything she cooked.
 Her rule was that everyone in the house came to dinner and sat for the duration of the meal.
 Anyone not hungry or uninterested in what she had made was welcome to fix him/herself something else.
 Other mothers were apparently aghast at the notion that she didn’t just serve what was made & make me clean my plate.